Mestizos in Mexico: History

-Although the concept of mestizo has been generally praised in Mexican intellectual circles, it has recently been criticized; according to detractors, it delegitimizes the importance of race in Mexico by saying that "(racism) [does] not exist here (in Mexico), as everybody is Mestizo."
-A study concludes that Mexico introducing racial classification and accepting itself as a multicultural country (rather than a monolithic mestizo country) would benefit Mexican society as a whole.
-Other critics say that the ideology could not homogenize Mexico's races because it sought to "whiten" Indigenous peoples rather than "Indianize" whites and accidentally erased minority ethnic groups (such as Afro-Mexicans) from history.
+Although the concept of mestizo has been generally praised in Mexican intellectual circles, it has been criticized in the 21st century; according to detractors, it delegitimizes the importance of race in Mexico by saying that "(racism) [does] not exist here (in Mexico), as everybody is Mestizo."
+A study concluded that Mexico introducing racial classification and accepting itself as a multicultural, rather than a monolithic mestizo, country would benefit Mexican society as a whole.
+Other critics say that the ideology could not homogenize Mexico's races because it sought to "whiten" Indigenous peoples rather than "Indianize" whites, and incidentally erased minority ethnic groups (such as Afro-Mexicans) from history.

-Outside Mexico, the word mestizo is still used to refer to people with mixed Indigenous and European ancestry.
-This does not conform to present-day Mexican usage, where a person of Indigenous genetic heritage would be considered mestizo by rejecting his Indigenous culture or not speaking an Indigenous language and a person with little (or no) Indigenous genetic heritage would be considered Indigenous by speaking an Indigenous language or identifying with an Indigenous cultural heritage.
+Outside Mexico, the word mestizo is still used to refer to people with mixed Indigenous and European ancestry, distinct from present-day Mexican usage, where a person of Indigenous genetic heritage would be considered mestizo by rejecting his Indigenous culture or not speaking an Indigenous language, and a person with little or no Indigenous genetic heritage is considered Indigenous if speaking an Indigenous language or identifying with an Indigenous cultural heritage.
 In some regions, such as the Yucatán Peninsula, mestizo refers to Maya-speaking populations in traditional communities for historical reasons.
 In Chiapas, Ladino is used instead of mestizo.

-Mestizo is not widely used in contemporary Mexican society; its use is limited to social and cultural studies when referring to the non-Indigenous Mexican population.
+The word mestizo is not widely used in contemporary Mexican society; its use is limited to social and cultural studies when referring to the non-Indigenous Mexican population.
 It has a pejorative connotation; most Mexicans who would be defined as mestizos in sociological literature would probably self-identify as Mexicans, complicating their quantification via self-identification.
 This contrasts with ethno-racial terms such as "Indian", "White" and "Black", still common in everyday Mexican social interactions.